 Novi Sad, Serbia

 Novi Sad (Hungarian: Újvidék), the second-largest city in Serbia is the capital of province Vojvodina, is a multicultural city with so many things that you have to see and experience.
 Novi Sad is named to be the European Capital of Culture in 2021 and it sure deserves it.
-Back in the 18th and 19th century, Novi Sad was the centre of Serbian culture, politics and social life during the rule of the Habsburg monarchy.
+Back in the 18th and 19th centuries, Novi Sad was the center of Serbian culture, politics, and social life during the rule of the Habsburg monarchy.
 Today, it is a modern, tourist-friendly, cultural city with many cultural things going on.
 One of the most important ones is, for sure, world-famous EXIT – an award-winning summer music festival that has been named the best European music festival in Europe.
-Besides this one, Novi Sad hosts numerous summer festivals, such as Cinema City Festival, INFANT – festival International Festival of Alternative and New Theatre, Novi Sad Jazz Festival, International Comic Festival and many more.
+Besides this one, Novi Sad hosts numerous summer festivals, such as Cinema City Festival, INFANT – International Festival of Alternative and New Theatre, Novi Sad Jazz Festival, International Comic Festival, and many more.

 © Jovana Šulić